-Course Fee Refund Schedule Time of Withdrawal Refund Course Fee Refund Schedule Time of Withdrawal 9- through 16-week classes During 1st week of classes During 2nd week of classes During 3rd week of classes During 4th week of classes During 5th week of classes and thereafter 5- through 8-week classes During 1st week of classes During 2nd week of classes During 3rd week of classes During 3rd week of classes and thereafter Refund 100% 75% 50% 25% None 100% 50% None 1-week (or less) classes During 1st day of classes During 2nd day of classes During 3rd day of classes During 3rd day of classes and thereafter The refund policy applies to credit and all course-related fees.
-Procedure See the Schedule of Clas information about how to withdray classes.
-Student Financial Assistance Stu obtain information about financial 100% 50% None hour fees sees for more w from 2- through 4-week classes During the 1st and 2nd day of classes During 3rd and 4th day of classes During 5th day of classes and thereafter 100% 50% None through the financial aid office, through the student employment office, or through their schools and departments.
-For courses taken Bloomington, contact the Office of Student Financial Assistance or Human Resources Management for information about faculty/staff fee courtesy; for courses taken at IUPU contact the Office of Student Financial Aid Services.
+Course Fee Refund Schedule Time of Withdrawal Refund Course Fee Refund Schedule Time of Withdrawal 9- through 16-week classes During 1st week of classes During 2nd week of classes During 3rd week of classes During 5th week of classes During 5th week of classes During 5th week of classes During 1st week of classes During 1st week of classes During 1st week of classes During 2nd week of classes During 1st week of classes During 2nd week of classes During 1st week of classes During 2nd week of classes During 3rd week of classes During 3rd week of classes During 3rd week of classes During the 1st and 2nd day of classes During 5th day of classes and thereafter Refund 100% 75% 50% 25% None 100% 50% None Time of Withdrawal 1-week (or less) classes During 1st day of classes During 2nd day of classes During 3rd day of classes During 3rd day of classes and thereafter The refund policy applies to credit and all course-related fees.
+Procedure See the Schedule of CL information about how to withdra classes.
+Student Financial Assistance Stoobtain information about financia through the financial aid office, the student employment office, or thr schools and departments.
+For cour Bloomington, contact the Office of Financial Assistance or Human Re Management for information about staff fee courtesy; for courses take contact the Office of Student Financial Financial Financial Financial Financian about staff fee courtesy; for courses take contact the Office of Student Financian Financian 100% 50% None it hour fees asses for more aw from tudents can l assistance mough their rses taken in f Student esources ut faculty/ m at IUPUI,